pflooky/data-caterer-docs/docs/setup/guide/data-source/http.md

 !!! example "Info"

     Generating data based on OpenAPI/Swagger document and pushing to HTTP endpoint is a paid feature.
+Try the free trial [here](../../../get-started/docker.md).

 Creating a data generator based on an [OpenAPI/Swagger](https://spec.openapis.org/oas/latest.html) document.